damasamirulkarim/damasamirulkarim/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on kodedasar.com
+- 🔭 I’m currently working on [kodedasar.com](https://kodedasar.com)
-- 🌱 I’m currently learning Software Develepment
+- 🌱 I’m currently learning Software Development